Home

 It is a statically typed language which has a syntax similar to C. It provides a rich standard library.
 It is easy to use but the code compiles to a binary that runs almost as fast as C. So it can be considered for tasks dealing with large volumes of data.

-- It also supports performing matrix like operations on data instances and pass them to estimators.
+3. It supports performing matrix-like operations on data instances and passing them to estimators.

 Official Website: Click here